hapifhir/playground-basic-test-app/README.md

 * [ ] Create a patient view with patients fetched from `https://try.smilecdr.com/baseR4/Patient`.
 The patients should be sorted by name & birthdate (if a birthdate is in the record).

-* [ ] Display the first & last names, date of birth, address, gender & phone number.
+* [ ] Display the first & last names, birthdate, address, gender & phone number.

 * [ ] Ensure the table is responsive.
 Ensure there is proper error handling for missing elements in the data.